dropbox/djinni/README.md

    types of comparators as the outer record.

 ### Interface

+#### Special Methods for C++ Only
+`+c` interfaces (implementable only in C++) can have methods flagged with the special keywords const and static which have special effects in C++:

+   special_methods = interface +c {
+       const accessor_method();
+       static factory_method();
+   }

+- `const` methods will be declared as const in C++, though this cannot be enforced on callers in other languages, which lack this feature.
+- `static` methods will become a static method of the C++ class, which can be called from other languages without an object.
+This is often useful for factory methods to act as a cross-language constructor.

 #### Exception Handling
 When an interface implemented in C++ throws a `std::exception`, it will be translated to a `java.lang.RuntimeException` in Java or an `NSException` in Objective-C. The `what()` message